free excel invoice templates

 9. Save the invoice template.

-This second solution also works for the free invoice template as it does not require the "Tax invoice total including shipping cost" option.
+This second solution also works for many other template available here on InvoicingTemplate.com as it does not require the "Tax invoice total including shipping cost" option.

 See also